bojadlabalaji/MedCare_FRT_Project/README.md

 # MedCare
 the **MedCare** website is used to consult doctors online and make appointments to consult doctors offline.
 This websote also contain chatbot called **MedCare Chatbot** which help people find the name of the disease corresponding to their symptoms and vice-versa.
 This website is implemented using HTML, Javascript and CSS Technologies.
 This websoite contain four pages they are HOME, About, Departments, Contact.
+My Website contain light mode and Dark mode.

 ## Medcare Website Link: https://medcarewebsite.z29.web.core.windows.net/